donejs/donejs/tutorials/rapidstart/rapidstart.md

     new Todos("#todos")
     $("#todos").remove();

 All event handlers bound with Controller are unbound when the controller is destroyed (or its element is removed).

 _Brief aside on destroy and templated event binding.
 Taken together, templated event binding, and controller's automatic clean-up make it almost impossible to write leaking applications.
-An application that uses only templated event handlers on controllers within the body could free up all data by calling `$(document.body).empty()`._
+An application that usesonly templated event handlers on controllers within the bodycould free up all data by calling `$(document.body).empty()`._

 ### update `controller.update(options)`

 [can.Control.prototype.update] updates a controller's `this.options` and rebinds all event handlers.
 This is useful when you want to listen to a specific model:

     can.Control('Editor',{